BIRDING IN THE PLETTENBERG BAY REGION - INTRODUCTORY COMMENTS Show details

 BITOU RIVER FLOODPLAIN AND BITOU RIVER LODGE Show details

 The Bitou River floodplain lies along the R340 towards Wittedrift and Uniondale.
 The floodplain offers limitless birding potential as vast numbers of waterbirds, waders and species associated with thickets and forest habitats are found in the same area.
 From a birding perspective it is unfortunate that most of the floodplain lies on privately owned land and that there are very few safe spots to park when trying to bird along the R340.
 Extreme caution is advised, as vehicles often travel along this road at high speed.
 Privately owned land can only be accessed with the permission of owners.
-Contact Gareth Robbins of Golden Orb Tours to assist with birding along the floodplain – see information elsewhere on this web page.

 Good numbers of coastal and waterbirds are often present along the bridge where the N2 crosses the Bitou River.
 It is best to park at a small parking area to the left immediately after the R340 has been taken.
 Expect to find REED and WHITE-BREASTED CORMORANTS, AFRICAN DARTER, several egrets species, GREY and PURPLE HERONS, SOUTHERN POCHARD and CASPIAN and SWIFT TERNS.
 KELP GULL and AFRICAN BLACK OYSTERCATCHER are abundant and CAPE CORMORANT can be spotted occasionally.
 COMMON and SANDWICH TERNS are present in summer.